shenghanlin/SeismicFoundationModel/SFM-Finetune/README.md

 1. You can mimic the file `util/datasets.py` by first writing a Dataloader
 2. Add your Dataloader and corresponding Task to the file `main_finetune.py`.
 3. Add your task to the discriminant statement of the specified model.
-4. You can mimic the file `Application\*.sh` to set hyperparameters for experimentation.
+4. You can mimic the file `Application/*.sh` to set hyperparameters for experimentation.
 5. Start Training！